Logical Fallacies – Meaning, Types & Definition

 • Dismissing symbolism in art:

-The observer interprets a work of art on the surface instead of considering deeper symbolic nastyings.
+The observer interprets a work of art on the surface instead of considering deeper symbolic meanings.
 E.g., a painting of a starry sky is only a sky full of stars rather than it may depict dreams, heaven, or death.

 • Overemphasizing “real” settings:

-The conceived belief and assumption tbonnet a written story taking place in a particular country, city, or town during a certain time frame provides a real and factual representation of the actual place and time.
+The conceived belief and assumption that a written story taking place in a particular country, city, or town during a certain time frame provides a real and factual representation of the actual place and time.

-Assertion autumnacy
+Assertion fallacy

 Examples